Skip to content

 • Inspect and reevaluate the area routinely to see if the organization can be improved.

-Laydown areas and yards are often neglected because many workers just do not see the importance of keeping them up.
-With neglect comes unnecessary hazards that can result in injuries to you and your co-workers that are in the area.
-Do your part in keeping the laydown area neat, clutter-free, and safe!
+Laydown areas and yards are often neglected because many workers simply do not see the importance of keeping up with them.
+With neglect comes unnecessary hazards that can result in injuries to you and your coworkers that are in the area.

 Find and schedule topics faster

 Raken's toolbox talk app makes it easy to choose from a pre-loaded library (or upload your own), then schedule and assign topics for any project.
-We'd love to show you how in a demo, and get you started on a free trial.
+We'd love to show you how in a demo and get you started on a free trial.

 Download a PDF of this toolbox talk